reuk/wayverb/docs_source/microphone.md

 can be oversampled to reduce directional dispersion.
 Although costly, it is at least potentially possible to produce very accurate responses using this method.

+## Summary

+The need for a virtual microphone model has been explained.
+Real-world microphone techniques rely on capsules with direction- and frequency-dependent responses, therefore a virtual model is put forward which is capable of simulating these same characteristics.

+In the geometric techniques, directional information is inherent in the model: each ray has a direction, which can be logged and used to attenuate the contribution according to the receiver polar pattern.
+These models already operate in multiple frequency bands, so to model frequency-dependent responses, the receiver can simply use a different response per band.
+A novel "offsetting" method has been put as an extension to the image-source model, which can reconstruct ITD information.

+The waveguide does not model directional information natively.
+Instead, the pressure gradient at the output must be approximated using the pressures at surrounding nodes.
+The intensity calculation technique is used for this purpose in Wayverb, as it is simpler, faster, and more flexible than the alternative (the Blumlein difference technique).
+It has been shown that Wayverb's implementation is capable of reproducing three different polar patterns with reasonable accuracy across the spectrum, although numerical dispersion causes accuracy to worsen as frequency increases.